osshalakhina/SchoolOfModels/README.md

 # Youth Fashion Laboratory "Valentina" and school of models

-My fashion collections of clothes for school of models which was done in Youth Fashion Laboratory "Valentina" in different years.
+Fashion collections of clothes for school of models which was created in Youth Fashion Laboratory "Valentina".

 # Preview